sorin373/Client-Server-Chat/README.md

 # Contact

 I hope this project was beneficial and helpful.
-If you want to get in touch with me, you can do so through my personal email: sorin.andrei.tudose@gmail.com.<br><br>Wishing you a delightful and productive day!
+If you want to get in touch with me, you can do so through my personal email: <br> <br> sorin.andrei.tudose@gmail.com<br><br>Wishing you a delightful and productive day!